-Open Data Kit is a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
+Open Data Kit is a free and open-source set of tools that help organizations author, field, and manage mobile data collection solutions.

 ODK Collect is used to collect the data on a mobile device and send it to an aggregate server such as Ona.

 Ona being a mobile data collection tool uses ODK Collect to download already designed surveys and allow submission of the finalized forms back to Ona.
-For one to be able to use ODK collect, they need to install the application on an Android device.
+For one to be able to use ODK collect, the application must be installed on an Android device.